Wutung language: Location

-The nearby villages of Musu (12 km east on the coast, at 2.627641°S 141.10172°E) and Nyao Kono (about 12 km due south, at 2.80788°S 141.054278°E) have closely related languages which are named after their villages (Musu and Nyao).
-These three speech varieties are very closely related and are mutually intelligible.
+The nearby villages of Musu (12 km east on the coast, at 2.627641°S 141.10172°E) and Nyao Kono (about 12 km due south, at 2.80788°S 141.054278°E) have closely related dialects which are named after their villages (Musu and Nyao).
+These three speech varieties are very closely related and are easily mutually intelligible.

 Phonology

 Wutung has fifteen consonants and seven vowels, six of which have nasal variants.
 This gives a total of 28 phonemes.
 Wutung also makes suprasegmental distinctions in tone.

 Consonants

 Wutung is one of the very few languages that lack velar consonants.

 Vowels

 Wutung has thirteen vowels, which includes seven oral and six nasal vowels.
 The table below shows the oral vowels.
 Each of these vowels, apart from the close-mid vowel ur /ɵ/, has an equivalent nasal vowel.
 The nasal vowels are indicated using the same symbol as the equivalent oral, but with a following ng, e.g. ca, 'pig' vs. cang 'blossom', the latter having the nasal vowel.